bps-github7/Class_Generator/README.txt

         $ python Class_Generator.py --name "my project" -c "{'class 1' : ('attrA, attrB, attrC','method1,SMmethod2,CMmethod3') 'class 2': 'attrA, attrB, attrC'}" -d '/some/new/path'

-    4.2 Command line mode:
+        ^^^this is bad.. see if you can get rid of extra quotation marks among other things 4.2 Command line mode:

             Optional Arguments: